nowei/advent-of-code/2022/README.md

 day 04 - Checking int range containment; then checking int range overlap

 day 05 - Rebuild board, then move via pop and push one at a time in order; move slices around (Simulation)

+day 06 - Find end index of first 4 distinct; Find end index of first 14 distinct.
+Just used a sliding window.